 Excess Body Weight Is Associated with Fall Risk Among Older Adults: A Cross-Sectional Study

-• Ni Luh Putu Citra Mahadewi Undergraduate and Professional Physiotherapy Program, Faculty of Medicine, Udayana University, Denpasar, Bali, Indonesia Author
+• Ni Luh Putu Citra Mahadewi Undergraduate and Professional Physiotherapy Program, Faculty of Medicine, Udayana University, Denpasar, Bali, Indonesia Penulis

-• Nila Wahyuni Department of Physiotherapy, Faculty of Medicine, Udayana University Author
+• Nila Wahyuni Department of Physiotherapy, Faculty of Medicine, Udayana University Penulis

-• Ni Luh Nopi Andayani Department of Physiotherapy, Faculty of Medicine, Udayana University Author
+• Ni Luh Nopi Andayani Department of Physiotherapy, Faculty of Medicine, Udayana University Penulis

-• I Made Niko Winaya Department of Physiotherapy, Faculty of Medicine, Udayana University Author
+• I Made Niko Winaya Department of Physiotherapy, Faculty of Medicine, Udayana University Penulis

 DOI: